estradiol pharmacokinetics playground

 This page, designed as a playground to explore estradiol pharmacokinetics, provides a simulation for informational and entertainment purposes only.
 The developer(s) cannot guarantee the accuracy of the predictions generated by the simulator.
 Users acknowledge that the software is offered "as is," without any warranties.
 The developer(s) assume no liability for direct or indirect damages, either physical, psychological, or otherwise, resulting from the use of the simulator.
 Users are strongly advised to exercise caution and seek professional medical advice for health-related queries.

 estrannaise.js is entirely client-side.
-Your data, whether entered, imported, or stashed, remains exclusively within your browser and will never be transmitted to the developer(s) or any third-party by our application.
+Your data, whether entered, imported, stashed, or loaded from a shared url, remains exclusively within your browser and will never be transmitted to the developer(s) or any third-party by our application.

 estrannaise.js (v0.3.6)